HarmanSidhu101/PolicyBazaarHome/README.md

 # PolicyBazaarHome

-A design like policy bazaar's home page using HTML, CSS, JavaScript, BootStrap and Jquery.
+A design like policy bazaar's home page using HTML, CSS, some JavaScript, BootStrap and Jquery.